 "The farmers, I find, think the Mullein a mean unworthy weed.
 But, I have grown to a fondness for it.
 Every object has its lesson, enclosing the suggestion of everything else —and lately I sometimes think all is consecrated for me in these hardy, yellow flower'd weeds.

 As I come down the lane early in the morning, I pause before their soft wool-like fleece and stem and broad leaves, glittering with countless diamonds.

 Annually for three summers now, they and I have silently returned together; at such long intervals I stand or sit among them, musing [...] of my sane or sick spirit, here as near at peace as it can be."

 #OTD On this day in 1745, Prince Charles Stuart plucked a white rose and placed it in his hat.

 Charles got the nickname "Bonnie Prince Charlie."
-Some have speculated, that the event sparked the significance of the Burnett rose - a white rose - because it became a celebrated symbol of Scotland.
+Some have speculated that the event sparked the significance of the Burnett rose - a white rose - because it became an important symbol of Scotland.